Guide: Your Optimal Free Prize Request in 2026

 • the proof of execution, photo, screenshot, link to the internal post

-This level of detail avoids the two most costly mistakes.
+This level of detail avoids the two most costly errors.
 On one side, promising the partner visibility that no one internally has validated.
 On the other, delivering a prize without activating the agreed counter-offer.

 Securing the Experience for Employees